 How I Will Use Google Ads to Make Money for Your Business

-Google Ads (formerly AdWords) is a pay-per-click (PPC) direct-response advertising platform which is used by 98% of businesses worldwide that do PPC advertising because it reaches people who are actively searching for products or services they're selling.
+Google Ads (formerly AdWords) is used by 98% of businesses worldwide that do pay-per-click (PPC) advertising, because it reaches people who are searching for what they're selling.

 Grow Your Business with Google: The Definitive Guide to Choosing the Best Google Search Agency for Your Business